 - Comedytrain International Festival – Kicking off on July 1st and running for six weeks, this festival brings both international comedic acts from the U.S., Canada, the U.K. and Australia, as well as hilarious homegrown talent to the Toomler Club in Amsterdam.

-- Amsterdam Gay Pride – This huge annual celebration that runs for two weeks starting in late June, is focused on equality for gay, lesbian, transgender, queer and intersex communities, with festivities that take place throughout the city.
+- Amsterdam Gay Pride – This huge annual celebration spanning two weekends in late July, is focused on equality for gay, lesbian, transgender, queer and intersex communities, with festivities that take place throughout the city.
 There are film screenings, dance parties, sporting events, exhibitions and more, with its highlight the world-famous Canal Parade.

 Amsterdam in August